|

 First Presbyterian Purpose Statement Overview

-"Glorify God, Make Disciples, and Meet Human Needs."
+"Glorify God, Make Disciples of Jesus Christ, and Meet Human Needs."

 Purpose Statement: Glorify God